 The stroller has a simple, quick fold with no foot action required.
 You’ll be happy to hear this if you wear flip flops!
 Yes, the folding on this stroller is pretty awesome.

 However, a downgrade from the previous model: the stroller no longer self-stands when folded.
 That’s because they removed the metal standing mechanism to bring the stroller’s weight down — an instance where you take the good with the bad…

 The brakes are flip-flop friendly, though many people complained about them brake jamming up and freezing on the previous model.
 According to many an UPPAbaby G-Link 2 review, it seems that this problem persists, which is very disappointing.

-Check out the video that we shot at the 2015 ABC Baby Show (note – this is an older model of the G-Link, but the main points still apply):
+Check out the video that we shot at a previous ABC Baby Show (note – this is an older model of the G-Link, but the main points still apply):

 Bottom line: We love the light weight and narrow width — and the features are there, but all in all, I don’t think the quality is on par with other UPPAbaby strollers.
 The two sets of wheels (instead of three) make it lightweight, yes, but you sacrifice ease of push and maneuverability.
 This is good for parents with two small children (infants and young toddlers), but those with older, heavier kids should look elsewhere.
 However, tall parents will appreciate there being no middle wheel to kick in the back (as in Maclaren strollers).
 Thus, this stroller is ideal for taller parents whose top concern is weight/portability and perhaps whose babies are lighter/younger.